-These are my Top 6 favorite red lipsticks in no particular order.
-All of them have a few things in common.
+These are my favorite red lipsticks in no particular order.
+They have a few things in common.
 All have a satin finish, none are matte.
 All are comfortable to wear and non-drying on the lips.
 I also prefer blue-based shades which make the teeth look whiter.
 Yellow-based lipsticks have a yellowing effect on the teeth.
 It’s something to keep in mind when choosing reds and it’s always a good idea to sample red shades in the store when you can.

-1. Revlon Fire & Ice – Created in 1952, this bright tomato-red lipstick shade is still sold today.
+Revlon Fire & Ice – Created in 1952, this bright tomato-red lipstick shade is still sold today.
 It instantly makes me look alive.
 It’s been a favorite of mine for years.
 Available in drugstores everywhere.

-2. MAC Brick-o-la – A brick red shade as the name suggests and a good alternative to bright reds.
+MAC Brick-o-la – A brick red shade as the name suggests and a good alternative to bright reds.
 Available at MAC.

 Revlon Cherries In The Snow – Brothers Charles and Joseph Revson and chemist, Charles Lachman (the ‘L’ in Revlon) created a nail polish during the Great Depression and Revlon was born.
 Later, their marketing plan focused on matching lipsticks and nail polish (“lips and tips”).
 In 1953, Cherries In The Snow was released as a set and both are still sold today.
 It’s a blue-based, bright pink-red shade and perfectly named.
 I have also read that this was Sylvia Plath’s favorite lipstick.
 Available at drugstores.